 Inherit only from trusted sources, and, whenever possible, check the version of the parent classes during compilation and/or initialization.

 Provide a method that provides versioning information for each class.

+Avoid the creation of base classes that are both virtual and non-virtual in the same hierarchy.
+(Clive - C++)

-6.41.6 Implications for standardization
+6.42.6 Implications for standardization